martent/sitesearch/README.md

 # Site Search

-A Ruby on Rails app for the site search on the City of Malmo’s external web site.
+A Ruby on Rails app for the site search on the City of Malmo.
 Search recommendations (editors choice) are managed in the application.
 The [siteseeker_normalizer](https://github.com/malmostad/siteseeker_normalizer) gem is used for the Siteseeker integration part.

 ## Dependencies
-* Ruby 2.0, 2.1
+* Ruby 2.1
-* Rails 4.1
+* Rails
 * PostgreSQL
-* ElasticSearch 1.0
+* ElasticSearch 1.x
 * Memcached
 * PhantomJS (for testing)